1nst4ll/mango-news/docs/frontend-ui.md

 *   **Tabbed Interface:** The page now uses a tabbed layout (`shadcn/ui Tabs`) to organize settings into "Overview & Stats", "Global Settings & Actions", "Scheduled Tasks", and "Source Management" for improved navigation and reduced clutter.
 *   **Removed "Discover New Sources":** The "Discover New Sources" functionality has been removed to streamline source management.
 *   **Streamlined AI Data Processing:** The "Process Missing AI Data" section for individual sources has been simplified to a single button that triggers processing for all enabled AI features (summary, tags, image, translations) for that source.
+*   **Tooltips:** The "Run Scraper" button now includes a tooltip providing a brief description of its function.
 *   **Save Schedule Settings:** Functionality to save scheduled task settings (cron frequencies and AI processing toggles) has been implemented.
 *   **Toast Notifications:** User feedback for various actions (e.g., triggering scrapes, purging data, adding/editing/deleting sources, saving settings) is now provided via non-intrusive toast notifications (`shadcn/ui toast`).
 *   **Full shadcn/ui Utilization:** All UI elements within the Settings page are consistently built using shadcn/ui components for a cohesive and accessible design.
 *   **Improved Mobile Responsiveness for Tabs:** The tab navigation on the Settings page now adapts better to smaller screens, stacking vertically on small viewports and transitioning to a multi-column grid on larger screens, ensuring usability across devices.
 *   **Scheduled Translations Setting Fix:** The "Process Missing Translations" toggle in the Scheduled Tasks section can now be correctly saved and loaded from the database, ensuring its state persists across sessions.
+*   **Article Management:** The "Source Articles" page (`frontend/src/pages/settings/source/[sourceId].astro`) displays articles in a data table (`shadcn/ui data-table`) defined by `frontend/src/components/columns.tsx`.
+This table includes sortable columns for `ID`, `Title`, `URL`, `Thumbnail`, `Publication Date`, `AI Summary`, `AI Tags`, and `AI Image`.
+Actions available for each article via a dropdown menu include:
+    *   Copy article ID
+    *   Rerun AI processing (Summary, Tags, Image, Translations)
+    *   Rescrape Article
+    *   Edit Article (opens `ArticleEditDialog.tsx`)
+    *   Delete Article
+*   **Article Edit Dialog:** The `ArticleEditDialog.tsx` component provides a form for editing individual article details, including translated fields for title, summary, raw content, and topics in Spanish and Haitian Creole.
+*   **Source Configuration Enhancements:** The add/edit source modal now includes an `Accordion` for "Open Source Selectors" to better organize scraping configuration.
+New fields have been added for `article_link_template`, `exclude_patterns`, and `scrape_after_date` to provide more granular control over source scraping.
+Additionally, a toggle for `enable_ai_translations` has been added to control AI translation generation per source.

 ---